JuanCG437/qa-portfolio/testing-documentation/test-design-techniques.md

-# 🏛️ Categories of Test Deisgn Techniques
+# 🏛️ Categories of Test Design Techniques

 Test design techniques are often grouped into three families: